pgdr/talks/kraftig/talk.md

 # Code is mass

+Good PR: +14, -521 --- Bad PR: +3123, -1

+> One of my most productive days was throwing away 1000 lines of code.

+-- Ken Thompson

 Code is mass and has a weight.
 And somebody is going to carry it.

 If we have the choice between implementing a feature, and using an existing